Saint Maximilian Kolbe, Priest and Martyr

 In 1907, Rajmund and his elder brother Francis decided to join the Conventual Franciscans.
 They illegally crossed the border between Russia and Austria-Hungary and joined a Conventual Franciscan junior seminary in Lwów.
 In 1910, Kolbe entered the novitiate.
 He professed his first vows in 1911.

 In 1912, he was sent to Kraków and then on to Rome where he took final vows in 1914, adopting the names Maximilian Maria, to show his veneration of the Blessed Virgin Mary.
 In Rome he studied philosophy, theology, mathematics, and physics.
 He took a great interest in astrophysics and the prospect of space flight and the military.
 While in Rome he designed an airplane-like spacecraft, similar in concept to the eventual space shuttle, and tried to patent it.
 In 1918, he was ordained a priest.
-He earned a doctorate in philosophy in 1915 at the Pontifical Gregorian University, and a doctorate in theology in 1919 at the Pontifical University of St Bonaventure.
+In 1915, he earned a doctorate in philosophy at the Pontifical Gregorian University, and in 1919, a doctorate in theology at the Pontifical University of St Bonaventure.
 During his time as a student, he witnessed demonstrations by Freemasons against Popes Pius X and Benedict XV.
 This inspired him to organize the Militia Immaculatae (Army of Mary) to work for the conversion of sinners and enemies of the Catholic Church, through the intercession of the Virgin Mary.

 In 1919, he was diagnosed as having tuberculosis and returned to a newly independent Poland.
 Here his main work was teaching Church history in a seminary.
 After another attack of tuberculosis, he had printing presses installed at Niepokalanow, near Warsaw.
 Here Maximilian founded a Franciscan community which combined prayer, cheerfulness and simplicity of life with modern technology, as well as a seminary, a radio station and several other organisations and publications.
 He was also very active in promoting the veneration of the Immaculate Virgin Mary.
-His movement published its own magazine, Militia Immaculatae, in which he particularly condemned Freemasonry, Communism, Zionism, Capitalism and Imperialism.
+His movement published its own magazine with the same name (Militia Immaculatae), in which he particularly condemned Freemasonry, Communism, Zionism, Capitalism and Imperialism.
 Not long after the presses were moved to Grodno, and circulation increased to 45,000.
 Because of this, new machines had to be installed.

 When the Germans invaded Poland in 1939, Kolbe, realising that his monastery would be taken over, sent most of the friars home, warning them not to join the underground resistance.
 During the Second World War, the friary provided shelter to refugees from Greater Poland, including 3,000 Poles and 1,500 Jews.
 Maximilian was also active as an amateur radio operator, attacking Nazi activities through his reports.
 For some time, his newspapers continued publication, taking a patriotic, independent line, critical of the Third Reich.
 Kolbe, who had refused German citizenship, was finally arrested on 17 February, 1941, as a journalist, publisher and ‘intellectual’.
 Gestapo officers were shown round the whole friary and were astonished at the small amount of food prepared for the friars.
 He was imprisoned in the Pawiak prison, and on 25 May was transferred to Auschwitz I as prisoner #16670.
 In the camp the heavy work of moving loads of heavy logs at double speed was enforced by kicks and lashes.
 Maximilian also had to remove the bodies of those who died of torture.
 At the same time, he continued his priestly ministry, hearing confessions in unlikely places and smuggling in bread and wine to celebrate the Eucharist.
 He was noted for his sympathy and compassion towards those even more unfortunate than himself.